 Multi Purpose - API – These types of APIs’ capabilities are those whose functional spectrum are targeted to cover different usages.
-The nature of these capabilities is to provide multiple usages, for example: consolidated views of key entities within the organization like Customer or product..
-Such an API can therefore be used across multiple systems, for example a Product API may support retail channels, supply chain or distribution processes, These kinds of APIs are more aligned with the goals of SOA..
+The nature of these capabilities is to provide multiple usages, for example: consolidated views of key entities within the organization like Customer or product.
+Such an API can therefore be used across multiple systems, for example a Product API may support retail channels, supply chain or distribution processes, These kinds of APIs are more aligned with the goals of SOA.

-Within OMESA, Core Capabilities are meant to simplify design, as well as to justify and explain the presence of any particular layer in a software architecture.
+Within OMESA, Core Capabilities are meant to simplify design, as well as to justify and explain the presence of any layer in a software architecture.
 Once the desired capabilities have been identified, they can be usually realized by applying or extending one or more design patterns.

 Core Capability Definitions:

 AuthN/AuthZ – authentication and authorization as mechanisms to control access, where authentication is the lighter check confirming a user is who they claim they are (username and password check against some for of identity management either via federation management or directly).
-Authorisation considers the credentials further not only determining whether the credentials provided are valid, but also has the user been attributed with a suitable role for the operation required.
+Authorization considers the credentials further not only determining whether the credentials provided are valid, but also has the user been attributed with a suitable role for the operation required.

 API Key Validation – when integrating applications as an alternative or supplement to AuthN/AuthZ is the use of an allocated key or token which is represented as typically a pseudorandom value in a string format.
 Prior to the application calling an API a developer will request through a developer portal a key for their application.
 During the API call then the key is verified.
 This has the added advantage the API consumer can also revoke access to the API in addition to the provider.

-Tailored Contracts -
+Tailored Contracts – API contracts should be a perfect fit to what they represent.
+Contracts cannot be misleading, cannot contain less or more to what they are intended to be.
+Consumers are just aware about the contract, if the contact is not tailored for them, then the probability of not using it may increase.
+That is why the contract needs to be perfect fit to what they intend to be.
+An example around this are tailored contracts for different channels: mobile, web, etc.

 Threat Protection – Provides the elements to identify and protect the APIs for damage actions caused from the consumer usage or for non-consumers that want to compromise them.

-HTTP Routing – Provides the routing elements based on the HTTP protocol.
-Its purpose is to identify a route to take based on a header, an operation or an attribute.
-The route to take can be another router or a final endpoint resource.

-Monitoring - Focuses on usage statistics and health for an API.
+API Monitoring and Analytics - Focuses on usage statistics and health for an API.
 Not only for requests and responses, but to correlate the consumers with their APIs.
 Correlate applications with APIs.
 Deliver health status of the APIs.
 Identity abnormal activity and report it.
 It can be both historic data or real-time as we can see in the next capability.

-Real Time Analytics – Enable a real time analysis on the usage of the APIs.
+Enable a real time analysis on the usage of the APIs.
 This capability will support to have in real time, information of the usage, engagement, errors, faults, threats of the APIs.

 Consumer SDKs – Allow the service consumers to have an SDK to use and engage with the APIs.
 This will give to the consumers all the elements to develop their own applications using the exposed APIs through this SDK.
+The SDK include: blueprints, samples and usage scenarios.

 API Gateways - Allows APIs to be deployed to the outside world.
 This is a piece of software that will allow the APIs to be deployed either they live on premise or in the cloud.
 This is a composed capability that use/offer other capabilities such as Threat Protection, Authentication, Authorization, Security ,etc.